Associate Degree in Emergency Medical Services/Paramedicine

-Admission into the Paramedicine program requires that a student be a licensed Emergency Medical Technician (EMT) and complete an English composition, college algebra (or equivalent) and anatomy & physiology I with lab course.
+Admission into the Paramedicine program requires that a student be a licensed Emergency Medical Technician (EMT) and complete an English composition, quantitative reasoning (or higher) and anatomy & physiology I with lab course.

 Students gain entry-level competency in many skills, including comprehensive patient assessment, airway management, medication administration, cardiac rhythm interpretation and the management of medical emergencies and traumatic injuries.
 Included in the curriculum (for additional fees), but not limited to, are certifications in ACLS (Advanced Cardiac Life Support), PALS (Pediatric Advanced Life Support) and PHTLS (Pre-Hospital Trauma Life Support).

 The clinical component of the program consists of over 700 hours of clinical time in a variety of settings including hospitals, medical facilities and paramedic services.